stackdumper/vault-to-env/readme.md

 # vault-to-env

-VTE reads secrets from Hashicorp Vault and outputs them as environment variables into stdout or file.
+VTE reads secrets from Hashicorp Vault and outputs them as environment variables.

 <br />